-Augason Farms carries dehydrated potatoes in dices, as well as sliced dehydrated potatoes so you can get that authentic potato au gratin.
+ThriveLife carries freeze dried potatoes in dices, which works well when reconstituted and used in place of potato slices when making potatoes au gratin.
+Yum!
 (My favorite au gratin potato recipe can be found here.)
-You can also get dehydrated potato shreds which are great for hash browns.
-Some people don’t prefer dehydrated potatoes because the dehydrating process robs the potatoes of some flavor, and it somewhat alters the texture, but in most dishes, you would scarcely know the difference between fresh and dehydrated.
+You can also chop the reconstituted potato dices finely and use them for hash browns.
+Some people don’t enjoy plain, reconstituted freeze-dried potatoes because the freeze-drying process robs the potatoes of some flavor, and it somewhat alters the texture, but in most dishes, you would scarcely know the difference between fresh and freeze-dried.

 Freeze Dried Potatoes

 Freeze drying preserves much of the original texture and flavor, and for this reason, FD potatoes are a great improvement over the dehydrated kind.
 They also take less time to reconstitute.
 Dehydrated potatoes must be left in hot water for 10-15 minutes before cooking, whereas freeze-dried potatoes only require five minutes.